-Most of the big fashion houses were named after their founders, making the designer’s names live on way after they’re gone, becoming thus unforgettable.
+Most of the big fashion houses were named after their founders, making the designer’s names live on long after they’re gone.
 So who’s behind the French fashion house Chloé?
 Was there a Madame or Monsieur Chloé?

-Behind Chanel, there is Coco Chanel.
-Behind Dior, Christian Dior.
+Behind Chanel, there was Coco Chanel.
+Dior had Christian Dior.
 Behind the House of Fendi, there are Adele and Edward Fendi.
-Behind Gucci, Guccio Gucci.
+Guccio Gucci created Gucci.
 Behind Balenciaga, the great Cristóbal Balenciaga, and the list goes on and on.

 Who was Chloé?